 Divorce changes your life.
 It’s a major life transition requiring you and your spouse to negotiate and agree on financially significant matters such as:

-Having our experienced legal team on your side will help you protect your rights as a loving parent and leave the marriage with the financial stability you need to move forward with your life.
+Having our experienced legal team of attorneys on your side will help you protect your rights as a loving parent and leave the marriage with the financial stability you need to move forward with your life.
 You can rely on the Gentry Law Firm LLC to provide you with sound legal counsel and be a strong advocate for you from the moment you retain our law office.

 Uncontested vs. Contested Divorce

 If you and your spouse are able to agree on critical divorce issues like child custody and support, property division, and alimony, you can put together a settlement agreement and present it to the court for approval.
 This simplified process is referred to as an uncontested divorce.

 However, if you are unable to reach an agreement, the divorce becomes contested, and the court will have to make the final decisions.
 You need to retain the legal services of a Georgia divorce attorney and his legal team who will protect your interests during every step of the process.